Giffy/AI_CarCrashDetector/README.md

 # 1 Building a Dataset

 To build a Dataset is the first challenge, sometimes there are huge datasets ready to be downloaded ( www.kaggle.com , in public organizations http://governobert.gencat.cat/en/dades_obertes/ , etc).
 Unfortunatelly, there was not any dataset available.
-Where could we get thousands of videos recorded with dshboard camera?
+Where could we get thousands of videos recorded with dashboard camera?
 Right, in www.youtube.com

 Youtube is the largest repository of videos with many examples of both car crashes (lots of compilations) and non-crashes.
-Fist challenge is to have consistent data.
+First challenge is to have consistent data.
 Main rules in the dataset creation were:<br>
     - location of the camera: should be a dashboard camera or recorded from similar location<br>
     - crashes between cars or car and truck (no motorbikes, trains, ...)<br>